Grading and quality point averages will be based on completed courses using the following graduated four-point scale:

 A course grade of CC does not fulfill prerequisite requirements for other courses and does not meet requirements for a major or a minor.
-Grades of CC may be accepted as fulfillment of co-requisite requirements in a major at the discretion of academic departments or program committees.
-A grade of CC is not sufficient to earn credit for a prior course in a subject area (i.e. "back credit") for which the student received both high school and college credit, or in any other instances where back credit can be awarded on the basis of earning a certain grade in a Wabash course.
+Grades of CC may be accepted as fulfillment of co-requisite or collateral requirements for a major or minor at the discretion of academic departments or program committees.
+A grade of CC is not sufficient to earn credit for a prior dual credit course in a subject area (i.e. "back credit") for which the student received both high school and college credit, or in any other instances where back credit can be awarded on the basis of earning a certain grade in a Wabash course.
 A student can only apply one course with a grade of CC to a single distribution requirement area.

 The decision to exercise the CC/NC grading option in a course is final and irreversible.
 The signature of the student’s advisor is required to exercise the CC/NC grading option.